-In this guide we are going to take a look at Probate Costs and how they are calculated when applying for Probate.
-Firstly we should break probate fees down into two category’s.
+In this guide we are going to take a look at Probate Questions and Answers, Probate Costs and how they are calculated when applying for Probate.
+Firstly, we should break probate fees down into two categories.
 Legal Fees and application or disbursement fees

 Probate Disbursement Costs

 A disbursement or application fee is a cost associated with the application process itself.
 The first fee you have to take into account is the probate application fee.
 This fee is paid to the registry office when the probate application is made, it is currently £215.00 for a personal application.
 This fee is reduced when making an application via a probate solicitor as the probate office requires less time to handle the application.

 Duplicate Grant of Probate or Second Grant Probate Fee.
 This is the cost of obtaining a second grant of probate in respect of the initial application for the same deceased person.

 Advertisement Fees will be charged if the solicitor feels they need to place an advert in the London Gazette or Local Paper.
 Normally costing around £50 -£100 the adverts ensure that the solicitor has given opportunity to relatives, Businesses and Banks to come forward and make a claim on the estate.

 Probate valuation fees normally associated with specific assets will depend on the asset type.
 The most common are stocks and share valuations.
 The probate office will require a certified valuation for shares, and this will normally be provided by a financial adviser who will charge for their valuation.

 You should also take into account costs associated with the management of any property owned by the deceased, these cold be utility and maintenance bills, insurance for the property whilst its empty and the cost of probate surveys for valuing the property.

 Probate Costs for Legal Work